radkr/intro-component-with-signup-form/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+With my solution I went a bit further and created a

+- Next.js site deployed on github pages that is
+- dinamically adjusts to the browser's default font size and is
+- reponsive but still
+- stick to the Frontend Mentor's design when the default font size is 16px.

+Altough the client side input validation in this project is so basic that could be solved more simple packages like `validator.js`

+- I used Zod package to gain experience using a more sofisticated validator library for future more complex projects written in typescript.

+The unit, integration and accessibility tests increase the confidence that the site works as intended.

 # Table of contents